Steelhead vs Salmon: Which Is Better?

 Steelhead trout and Atlantic salmon costs the same.
 The average cost for fresh, farm raised Atlantic salmon fillets is $9.99 per pound and the average cost for fresh steelhead trout fillets is $9.99 per pound.

-I checked the local Shoprite supermarket for the current prices of each.
+I visited and checked the local Shoprite supermarket for the current prices of each.

 - Fresh, farm raised Atlantic salmon